seepick/cccontact/interview_tom/final_content.md

   * also called "partnering": use of CI in choreographies
   * dance improvisation existed before (but didn't have the contact aspect as CI has)
     * although sometimes CI is called "contact dance"
-  * introduced in new avantgarde dance schools in the US
+  * introduced in new avant-garde dance schools in the US
 * martial arts: founding people were many Aikidokas
 * acrobatics: creator Steve Paxton himself was a gymnast
 * visceral art form, art-sport